 A compulsory module for all first year students, ECG 1 aims to develop an understanding of personal interests, strengths, values and life goals.
 With greater knowledge and understanding of self, planning and decision making in choosing a future career can be better developed.
 Some topics covered in ECG 1 include ‘Defining My SP Life’, ‘Personal Branding’, ‘Discovering My Interests’, ‘Planning for Success – My Personal Action Plan’ and more.

-Aims to provide foundational understanding of the behavior of sound waves and the principles of acoustics.
-The module covers properties of a sound wave acoustical principles used in musical instruments and environments, mechanism of transducers as well as physiology of hearing are also covered to provide abroad based understanding of the scientific principles used in Audio and Music Technology.
+Aims to provide foundational understanding of the principles of acoustics related to musical instruments and physical environments.
+The mechanism of transducers as well as physiology of hearing are also covered to provide a broad understanding of the scientific principles used in Audio and Music Technology.

 Introduces students to the field of sound recording and music production.
-The students learn well-established techniques for recording and mixing, using industry standard Digital Audio Workstations (DAW).
-Students will be introduced to some basic digital signal processing techniques, such as compression, EQ and delay.
+The students will learn well-established techniques of recording and mixing using industry standard hardware and software.
+Students will learn about audio processes through practical exercises and critical listening.

 Introduces basic concepts of musical organization and techniques that enable music is produced with the aid of computers.
 Fundamental ways of structuring sound are explored using a variety of approaches, ranging from group improvisation using found objects, to using the computer to realize musical compositions with MIDI sequencing software.
 In addition, some commonly used synthesis techniques are systematically explored.